 Tim O’Donnell knows the energy of this place very well.
 On years when he’s hurting, like in 2014, Hawi’s faces are just a blur—like white noise serving as a background to the self-doubt and pangs of pain.
 But when O’Donnell is on, the people of Hawi act like a tailwind, filling his sails and flinging him forward.

 In 2015, O’Donnell was the first athlete on race day to ride into Hawi.
 He had pulled into the lead before the turnaround and was met by the pent-up energy of people who had been waiting for him all morning.
 It gave him goosebumps and a big boost.
-Looking back on his podium finish last year, O’Donnell still remembers the fans firing on all cylinders.
+O’Donnell still remembers the fans firing on all cylinders.
 From O’Donnell’s perspective, the people of Hawi were like one collective little kid, super excited for Christmas morning.

 Heading back from Hawi toward Kona, the slideshow runs in reverse: The green fades into brown and then back into black.
 The shade and scenery that graces the far-off town gives way to the stark barrenness of Kona.
 The fans go from homegrown-Hawi to non-existent and back to the fully crazed United Nations of Triathlon.
 It’s unlikely that the people in Hawi get to see the grueling shuffle of the marathon winding through The Natural Energy Lab or hear Mike Reilly tell the crowd who is now an Ironman, but for a brief moment, the world’s best Ironmen and Ironwomen ride into this idyllic town, just to quickly turn around and go right back the way they came.